Skip to content

 • FONT_PATH: Directory with the mounted fonts.

 • S3_*: Connection details for your object storage.
-Leave them unset only for evaluation deployments that rely on local storage.
+The server reads S3_ENDPOINT, S3_IMPORTER_BUCKET (required — there is no default), S3_ACCESS_KEY, S3_SECRET_KEY, and S3_REGION (falls back to AWS_REGION, then us-east-1).
+Path-style addressing is always used, so MinIO works without an extra flag.
+Leave the whole block unset only for evaluation deployments that rely on local storage.

 • TRANSFORM_IMAGE_URL: Optional URL of the transformation sidecar (see below) when you need WMF/EMF support.